The C*-algebra of a twisted groupoid extension: Groupoid C*-dynamical systems and their C*-algebras

 \begin{defn} Under these assumptions, we say that $S\rightarrowtail G \twoheadrightarrow H$ is a locally compact groupoid extension with Haar systems. \end{defn}

 It will be convenient in the sequel to define an extension with Haar system as a pair $(G,S)$ where $S$ is a closed normal subgroupoid of the locally compact groupoid $G$ which admits a Haar system and such that the quotient groupoid $H=G/S$ admits a Haar system.
+We shall keep this convention and this notation throughout the paper.